Skip to main content

 Before you start

 You don’t need any special tooling.
 For the quick-start path, all you need is a text editor.
-For framework-based apps (React, Vue), you’ll want Node.js installed.
+For framework-based apps (React, Vue, Svelte, etc.) you’ll want Node.js installed and a bundler that can produce a single self-contained HTML file.
 Here’s a quick look at the two paths:

 PathBest forBuild step?